CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Property values may be assigned to individual tiles, including (for example) spatial hints to optimize traversal algorithms.
 The example below uses the built-in semantic `TILE_MAXIMUM_HEIGHT` from the [3D Metadata Semantic Reference](../../specification/Metadata/Semantics).

 A `3DTILES_metadata` extension on a tile object must specify its class (`class`).
-Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Table Format](../../specification/Metadata/README.md#json-table-format) specification.
+Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.

 > **Example:**
 >